utsav0/daily-dev-tips/src/pages/posts/creating-a-newsletter-layout-with-tailwind.md

 What do you see in this outline?

-- Red area's 1 column spacer
+- Red area's 1-column spacer
 - Blue columns 6 column image
 - Green 5 column that gets sub-divided

-Then we are just missing the titles and Checked and Todo category element, which we'll introduce using absolute positions.
+Then we are just missing the titles and Checked and Todo category elements, which we'll introduce using absolute positions.

 ## Tailwind newsletter layout with flex

-I'm far more skilled in using flex than I am using a grid, so my first attend to create this in flex.
+I'm far more skilled in using flex than a grid, so my first attempt is to create this in flex.

 I've divided it into two sections, so let's introduce the first section, where the title is on the left-hand side.